Toryt/allen/README.md

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

 This code uses the [application to TypeScript][eslint-config-standard-with-typescript] of the [Standard] coding style.

+All functions and methods are protected with explicit `assert`s, that throw when a precondition is violated.
+Although written in TypeScript, types are verified dynamically too, so that type safety is ensured dynamically when the library is used with plain JavaScript too.

 Tests require complete code coverage.

 ### Linting and formatting